 Honors and Achievements: Member of the Order of the Coif, University of San Diego School of Law

 Memberships: Association of Legal Writing Directors, American Bar Association (ABA), Legal Writing Institute, State Bar of California, Orange County Bar Association

 Legal Focus: Assessment in legal education, legal research and writing, legal ethics

 CLS Courses: Introduction to Legal Analysis I and II, Advanced Legal Analysis and Writing, Professional Responsibility, Cross Professional Ethics

 Larasz Moody-Villarose is the assistant dean of Students at Concord Law School.
 She is responsible for overseeing all student-facing policies, ensuring student satisfaction and engagement, coordinating with departments that impact the student experience, and assisting with outreach and strategic initiatives for the law school.
 Moody-Villarose served several years as a Judge Advocate General Corps (JAG) attorney in the United States Air Force and has over a decade of experience in law school administration..

-Education: EdD, West Chester University (in progress); JD, University of Wisconsin; MA, BA, University of Chicago
+Education: EdD, West Chester University; JD, University of Wisconsin; MA, BA, University of Chicago

 Memberships: National Association of Student Affairs Professionals, Higher Education and the Association of Academic Support Professionals (founding member)

 Legal Focus: Online Education, Peer learning, Mentorship, Student Affairs, Torts, Contracts, Administrative law, Military Law